Tuesday, October 4, 2011

 10042011

 My grandfather Gerardo later married my grandmother Brigida from an educated family.
-My grandfather Jose, her father, was not that wealthy but schooled and later became a banker in town.
-Grandfather Jose was also the village head chief.
+My other great grandfather Jose, her father, was not that wealthy but schooled and later became a banker in town.
+Great grandfather Jose was also the village head chief.
 Villagers sought his opinions for years as the rare educated man of the village.
 He was educated until grade six and that afforded him the opportunity to teach as a profession.
 He married my grandmother Elvira, a well-landed lass from a prominent family and settled in Badjiang, Iloilo - my grandmother Elvira's land.
 There they took care of their brood of 10 children.
 My grandmother and my grandfather settled for a time in her mother's village.
+Being both the eldest among their respective siblings it was not uncommon that they also took responsibility of their own siblings.
 This provided well.
 The children grew up among other relatives and nurtured the land.
 The food was abundant, livestock were plentiful, and produce provided for all.
 Fruit bearing trees were ripe for the pickings, eggs were picked early on by younger children to store and eat for breakfast and there was no want.
 They didn't buy any food but grew them around.
 The family flourished.
 They traded among town folks.
 Land grew wider.

-My grandfather Gerardo and grandmother Brigida later moved to Mandaluyong, Manila.
-My grandfather worked in an office and my grandmother worked in an overseas call telephone company.
-Between them the family survived.
+My grandfather Gerardo and grandmother Brigida later moved to Mandaluyong, Manila in the early 60's.
+My grandfather worked in an office as a clerk and my grandmother worked in a telephone company.
+Between them the family survived and their younger siblings who visited often.
 They had eight children.
 The eldest was afforded a soldiers scholarship from my grandfather.
-The second son named Gerardo, they paid for in education.
+The second son, they paid for in education.
 The third named Cesar(my father), worked and paid for his education.
 They became the pillars of the now smaller family in Manila.
 The three sons became lawyers.
 They had several younger children and between the adults and the older siblings, they all took care of their new home.
 Struggling from the trauma of the war and dislocation, the city life offered a novelty and hope too.
 The youngest named Narciso, they eventually brought to America later on.
-Another son Robert followed but settled eventually in Canada in adulthood.
+Another son Roberto followed but settled eventually in Canada in adulthood.
 Another son Jose stayed in the Philippines.
 Daughters married and had their own family.
 We again had a big family but this time of a Bisaya and Aglog descent.
-We are the Bertiz - Roldan Family in Manila.
+We are the Bertiz - Roldan Family in Mandaluyong.
 My grandmother died while in America.
 My grandfather later married my stepgrandmother Saling and adopted children who also became Americans.
-Still surviving today in her years in her own house, my grandmother lives with grandfather's American pension.

 Amiel Gerald A. Roldan™